robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 on Fogo Island, Newfoundland between 2017-05-27 and 2019-03-27.
 Individual caribou (n = 21 females) are represented as nodes in a constant location in layers they were observed.
-Twelve layers represent combinations of four time windows and three habitat classes (open, forest and foraging).
+Twelve layers represent combinations of four time windows and three habitat classes (foraging, forest and open).
 Intralayer edges represent association between individuals and line thickness is scaled by strength of association (SRI).